 What you see on your pad, tampon, or within the bowl is often a mix of both blood and tissue lining from the uterus.
-That’s why its color thickness isn’t identical because it flows within the veins.
+That’s why its colour thickness isn’t identical because it flows within the veins.
 This blog will tell you what period blood seems like it’ll also facilitate your understanding That is how blood flows within the range of what it’s common and when there’s to worry.

 Teenage girls, and young women who have just started their periods start worrying about their blood flow changes in their blood. they require to grasp whether it’s fine for blood to be brown, not red.
 It’s considered to be normal for blood to vary between reminder red and brown.

-Why period blood varies in color?
+Why period blood varies in colour?

-The color of the amount depends on how long it stays within the uterus and vagina the longer it stays the darker it gets because blood oxidizes and reacts with oxygen in your body and gets darker.
+The colour of the amount depends on how long it stays within the uterus and vagina the longer it stays the darker it gets because blood oxidizes and reacts with oxygen in your body and gets darker.

 When a period starts, your vaginal mucus discharge may mix with red blood and then get diluted with a pink hue lighter blood may appear more pink than red.